 If your business, seeing the benefits that the methodology has to offer, is also planning to take the agile scrum development route, this article is for you.

-Before we move on to the factors you need to consider before adopting distributed agile development methodology, let us first touch bases on what Agile Scrum Method actually stand for.
+Now that we are clear on the basic difference between agile vs scrum, there is something else that you need to consider before adopting distributed agile development methodology, let us first touch bases on what Agile Scrum Method actually stands for.
 And how it single-handedly brings the model miles ahead in the Agile vs Waterfall debate

 What is Agile Scrum Method in context of Mobile App Development?

 Holistically, the role of Agile in mobile apps is well-renowned and Scrum is the most commonly used sub domain of the agile methodology, which has quickly expanded to handling big, complicated projects that might have otherwise taken a lot of time to finish.